-Rose believes passionately that one must give back to their community and encourages all of her clients to do the same.
-To that end, when Rose is not in the office, you’ll find her advising non-profits on their endowments and capital campaigns.
+Rose believed passionately that one must give back to their community and encouraged all of her clients to do the same.
+To that end, Rose devoted much of her non-office time advising non-profits on their endowments and capital campaigns.

 Rose also oversaw the creation and launch of the California AIDS Ride (one of the nation’s largest fund-raising events), and personally participated (twice) in the seven day, 545 mile trek from San Francisco to L.A.